Frederick Wheeler: Later works

 Whilst living for many years in Horsham, Wheeler also lived in Sutton at least from 1911 in Cambourne Road and in 1922 designed a new house for his family at Cotlands, 86 Mulgrave Road, Sutton, in a style which for the first time included influences of the Modern Movement.
 He died here in 1931.
-He clearly knew Sutton well because he also designed Russettings, a house for George Smith, in 1899, at 25 Worcester Road, Sutton, which is now the London Borough of Sutton's Register Office.
+He clearly knew Sutton well because he also designed Russettings, a house for George Smith, in 1899, at 25 Worcester Road, Sutton, which is now the London Borough of Sutton's Registry Office.
 He was also responsible for a Westminster Bank in Sutton Court Road in 1902 and the Sutton Adult School, Benhill Avenue, Sutton, commissioned in 1909 by Thomas Wall, a local benefactor and CEO of the family's company: ice cream and sausage manufacturer.

+Boer War Memorials

+After the conclusion of the Second Boer War in 1902 Wheeler was commissioned to create the pattern of the memorial to be used generally in commemoration the dead of the City of London Imperial Volunteers in that conflict.
+Working with the Coalbrookedale Foundry he conceived the form of a cast bronze plaque with columnal sides bearing the names of the dead in raised lettering.
+At the curved top of the plaque are the City of London arms below a small plinth supporting the crown and the inscription Dulce Et Decorum Est Pro Patria Mori, while on either side of the tablet are the letters VR (Victoria Regina).

+Wheeler's memorials now hang in a large number of Churches and Synagogues across London and the Home Counties including at Westminster Abbey, St Giles in the Fields Church, St Leonards Church Shoreditch, St Pancras New Church and the Lauderdale Road Spanish & Portuguese Synagogue among many others.
+The inclusion of the names of the fallen, even those of the lower ranks, was a great departure in the history of memorialisation and can perhaps be said to have set the form for memorials which would follow the Great War.

 Other buildings by Wheeler's practice

 Altered/extended: Holy Innocents Church, Southwater, West Sussex, was built in 1848 to a design by James Park Harrison (1817–1902) of London.
 In 1909 work commenced on the construction of a new vestry to the south of the chancel in accordance with plans prepared by local architects, Wheeler & Godman.
 The work cost £280, of which £200 was donated by the Fletcher family, and was completed in 1910.